eclipse-sensinact/org.eclipse.sensinact.gateway/prototype/docs/southbound/mqtt/mqtt-device-factory.md

 The MQTT device factory configuration defines rules to accepts payloads from specific MQTT clients and/or MQTT topics:
 * `mapping`: the device factory mapping configuration  (**mandatory**)
 * `mqtt.handler.id`: ID of the only accepted source MQTT client.
 Set to null to accept payloads from any client.
 * `mqtt.topics`: List of accepted explicit MQTT topics.
-MQTT jokers are not supported.
+MQTT wildcards are not supported.
 Set to null to accept any topic.

 The configuration must define at least one of `mqtt.handler.id` or `mqtt.topics` or it will be rejected.